tylerburnham42/FlightManager/readme.md

 ![Autocomplete](/images/image3.PNG?raw=true)

-The airports are a forigen key link to the flight data.
+The airports are a foreign key link to the flight data.
 Each flight has 2 linked airports for origin and destination.
 That flight data when queried looks like the data looks like the image below.

 ![Autocomplete](/images/image4.PNG?raw=true)